Noun and Case | Grammatical Case— Subjective Case or Nominative Case, Objective Case, Possessive Case.

 (d) A boy was reading the book.

-In the sentences (a), (b), (c), and (d), Peter, We, girl, and boy are the subjects of the verbs plays, fly, likes, reading respectively.
+In the sentences (a), (b), (c), and (d), (e), Peter, We, girl, boy and who are the subjects of the verbs plays, fly, likes, reading, plays respectively.
 These subjects are in nominative case.

 The nominative is actually the answer of “who?” and “what?”.